jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/out-of-the-scope .md

-To click on the **Confirm button,** you can start adding a new root, as seen in the scope view, having already set the URL of the repository I had already chosen and the branch too.
+To click on the **Confirm button,** you can start adding a new root, as seen in the outside view, having already set the URL of the repository I had already chosen and the branch too.